na-stewart/Free-SafeSurf/README.md

 For transparency, it's important to disclose that SafeSurf may potentially be detected as a virus due it's anti-circumvention measures and because it is not yet registered with a publisher.
 To reiterate, SafeSurf is not a malicious program.
 This can be solved by making an exception for SafeSurf in your respective antivirus, <ins>make sure to do so with the directory SafeSurf is located in.</ins>

 ### Help!
-If you experience any problems utilizing SafeSurf, [submit an issue](https://github.com/na-stewart/FreeSafeSurf/issues) or [contact me](https://blog.na-stewart.com/contact).
+If you experience any problems with SafeSurf, [submit an issue](https://github.com/na-stewart/FreeSafeSurf/issues) or [contact me](https://blog.na-stewart.com/contact).

 <!-- CONTRIBUTING -->
 ## Contributing